 The final on 7 July will be played in the legendary Maracanã Stadium in Rio de Janiero.
 The opening fixture of the tournament, Brazil v Bolivia, will be played on 14 June in the Morumbi Stadium in São Paulo.

-Up to seven blaugranes could take part in the tournament: Leo Messi (Argentina), Malcom, Philippe Coutinho, Arthur (Brazil), Luis Suárez (Uruguay), Arturo Vidal (Chile) and Jeison Murillo (Colombia)
+Five blaugranes are representing their countries at the tournament: Leo Messi (Argentina), Philippe Coutinho, Arthur (Brazil), Luis Suárez (Uruguay) and Arturo Vidal (Chile).